Current Top 5 Financial Solutions – (March 2021) Get started by clicking each link below:

 Another option includes making bi-weekly payments.
 This isn’t a great option for people who are struggling making their minimum payments because it doesn’t relieve any of the monthly burdens on the budget, but it will help you pay down your bill faster, which means you can get out of debt sooner and start thinking about things like a mortgage, low-interest credit cards, etc. The way bi-weekly payments helps is because there are 12 months is a year.
 If you pay your bill once a month, you’re making 12 payments.
 If you pay half of your monthly bill every two weeks, you’ll end up making 13 payments.
 The accelerated payment program helps you reduce interest and pay the loan off fast.

 The last alternative student debt payment option includes working and living outside of the United States.
 If you live and work outside the US, you may not have to pay income taxes.
 If you don’t pay income taxes, you will have more expendable income.
 Instead of saving the extra money or using it to support your lifestyle, you can apply the savings to your student loan debt, which will allow you to pay it off quickly.
+There are many outlets that offer first-hand experience in college debt advice, such as Millennial Money Guide, that are worth checking out to get additional insight.

 Average Student Loan Debt